PelicanPlatform/pelican/osdf-client/README.md

 | `OSG_DISABLE_PROXY_FALLBACK`      | Do not disable using proxies.
 By default, `stashcp` will try to use an HTTP proxy when connecting to a cache.
 If this environment variable is set (no value necessary, only if it's set), then `stashcp` will not fallback to no proxy if the proxy download fails. |
 | `STASHCP_MINIMUM_DOWNLOAD_SPEED`  | The lower limit a download will be cancelled, in bytes per second                                                                                                                                                                                                   |
 | `STASH_NAMESPACE_URL`             | The URL to download the namespace and cache information.
 Default: https://topology.opensciencegrid.org/stashcache/namespaces                                                                                                                                                                                                 |
+| `OSDF_DIRECTOR_URL`             | The URL for an OSDF Director.
+If set, `stashcp` will get its list of geo-ordered caches from the Director.
+Default: Unset